 The Local Cuisine: What to Eat in Essaouira

-Moroccan cuisine is known for its rich flavors and aromatic spices, and Essaouira is no exception.
-The town's culinary scene offers a wide range of traditional Moroccan dishes, as well as fresh seafood caught daily by local fishermen.
+Moroccan cuisine is known for its rich flavors and aromatic spices; Essaouira is no exception.
+The town's culinary scene offers a wide range of traditional Moroccan dishes and fresh seafood caught daily by local fishermen.
 Some must-try dishes in Essaouira include:

 Tagine is a staple of Moroccan cuisine, and Essaouira offers some of the best tagines in the country.
-This slow-cooked stew features a blend of meat, vegetables, and spices, served in a traditional clay pot.
+This slow-cooked stew is a blend of meat, vegetables, and spices in a traditional clay pot.